TilleyCodes/web_api_server_assessment/README.md

 ### PostgreSQL

-1. Run the following command in terminal to enter into the postrgreSQL repol environment:
+1. Run the following command in terminal to enter into the postrgreSQL repl environment:
 ```bash
     psql
 ```